Review of Olive & June’s New Press on Nails- The Instant Mani

 I LOVE the shape.
 The short style is a tapered round so I didn’t feel the need to reshape.
 All I had to do was file that little tab at the tip.
 I would consider the short length long for my nails but you could easily file them down to any length you prefer.

 The only possible negative I can see is that the nails are pretty curved.
 If you have flat nail beds you may feel a little tender the first day.
-I read some review and some people mentioned they were painful.
+I read some reviews and some people mentioned they were painful.
 I have petty flat nail beds and did feel a little sore on my pinky, pointer, and thumb but I got used to it by the next day.

 After six days, the design on the tips was a little worn but the glossy top coat still looked decent!
+These are the best whether you need a quick set for a special occasion or are looking for long-term wear.
+I’m very impressed with these press-on nail kits!

 Olive & June Press on nails